usermac/aiwork/README.md

 The most important finding is the *"Your response will be formal and terse without comments or commentary and only pure code presented in your response."* to put in the field named ai_custom_instructions_reponse.
 Use this when asking for a FileMaker calculation.
 It will respond with code that will get interpreted in field "evaluate."
 And yes, I know the grammar is bad but it worked so I'm keeping it.  - Brian

+"Why back in my day, we used to write out our calculations" - unknown

 https://github.com/usermac/aiwork

 P.S. - No support is offered.

 ![AIwork](https://github.com/usermac/aiwork/assets/4897287/33b62268-8304-4839-bff2-a16b22129da3)

-"Why back in my day, we used to write out our calculations" - Brian